gumaerc-testorg/1.124j-fall-2000/content/pages/recitations/recitation_7.md

 {{< anchor "1" >}}{{< /anchor >}}1\.
 Sun Java Studio Standard 5
 ---------------------------------------------------------------

 Sun Java® Studio Standard 5 is an integrated Java® development environment (IDE) that provides visual design, editing, compilation, debugging, and deployment of Java® software.
-It is itself written entirely in Java® and is from the Sun's Java® web site: [Sun Java® Studio Standard 5 update 1](https://docs.oracle.com/cd/E19786-01/index.html).
-If you prefer to use a free IDE and only require J2SE and web application development capabilities then use the open source IDE [NetBeans](http://www.netbeans.org).
+It is itself written entirely in Java® and is from the Sun's Java® web site: {{% resource_link "a322485c-5670-42a5-8ab3-0b76ecacedac" "Sun Java® Studio Standard 5 update 1" %}}.
+If you prefer to use a free IDE and only require J2SE and web application development capabilities then use the open source IDE {{% resource_link "0f944d87-ded3-42c4-9dc2-ffd18ff6ddc1" "NetBeans" %}}.

 {{< anchor "2" >}}{{< /anchor >}}2\.
 Inheritance
 ------------------------------------------------